-Spirit Of The Century, besides having PCs able to pull off basically anything they've ever seen in a movie (that doesn't involve post 1920s technology, at any rate, and even then it's possible for the Science Hero), fight gorillas on top of a zeppelin, ride dinosaurs, etc., actually asks the GM to stop and think, before declaring any rule, "What happens if the PCs succeed, and what happens if they fail?" and is expected to come up with a sufficiently interesting answer for both, just to guarantee every roll will have cool enough results either way to be worthwhile.
-The game also encourages things like taking gangsters and making the zombie gangsters, or making their leader a talking gorilla, etc.
+Spirit Of The Century, besides having PCs able to pull off basically anything they've ever seen in a movie, fight gorillas on top of a zeppelin, ride dinosaurs, etc., asks the GM to stop and think, before declaring any rule, "What happens if the PCs succeed, and what happens if they fail?" and is expected to come up with a sufficiently interesting answer for both, just to guarantee every roll will have cool enough results either way to be worthwhile.
+The game also encourages things like taking gangsters and making them zombie gangsters, or making their leader a talking gorilla, etc.

 This is an explicit rule of design in Magic: The Gathering.
-Pretty much anything can see print if it's cool enough.
+Anything can see print if it's cool enough.

-The independent game Cosmopol seems to only exist because of this rule.
-Theodore Roosevelt having four terms as president, Buckminster Fuller designing an entire city?
+The independent game Cosmopol only exist because of this rule; Theodore Roosevelt having four terms as president and Buckminster Fuller designing an entire city!

-The Torg setting is made of this rule.
-Humanoid dinosaurs?
+The Torg: Humanoid dinosaurs?
 Check.
 Oppressive cyberpunk theocracy?
 Check.
 Two-fisted archeologists?
 Check.
 Ninjas fighting megacorporations?
 Check.
 Ancient astronauts?
 Check.
 Lovecraftian horrors in the jungle?
 Check.

-Although the concept of 'cool' was merely used to market the toys and rarely had a bearing on the story, other than giving it an alien atmosphere, BIONICLE definitely qualifies, with such things as giant-sized, biomechanical tigers that can extend their neck and have caterpillar tracks instead of back legs; robotic heroes surfing on lava or riding on rock slides with buzz saws attached to their feet; humongous insects with powerful blasters implanted onto their bodies; desert bandits riding on dinosaurs; and all kinds of warriors/villains/monsters you can build out of Lego sets with the most bizarre powers you can imagine.
+BIONICLE qualifies with such things as giant-sized, biomechanical tigers that can extend their neck and have caterpillar tracks instead of back legs; robotic heroes surfing on lava or riding on rock slides with buzz saws attached to their feet; humongous insects with powerful blasters implanted onto their bodies; desert bandits riding on dinosaurs; and all kinds of warriors/villains/monsters you can build out of Lego sets with the most bizarre powers you can imagine.
 Even such mundane things as transportation were cool when the setting called for it.
 Nowadays, the story tends to focus less on these aspects and more on the actual plot — that is why the introduction of cybernetic dinosaurs with laser targeting-systems was so welcomed.

-For that matter, almost any technology in any of the Metroid games exists either to be unnecessarily cool or to be unnecessarily complicated, and often both.
+Most of the technology exists either to be unnecessarily cool or to be unnecessarily complicated, and often both.

 There is not a single creature in the series that is not Art Major Biology in one way or another.

-A good deal of the things Dante from Devil May Cry does.
-If you don't think that Dante's motorbiking up the vertical walls of the Temen-ni-Gru was cool, your definition might be unnecessarily strict.
-And that's just one of the most famous.
-In fact, the core basis of the gameplay is beating shit up and making it look goood.
-Like rocking on a guitar bearing the soul of a lightning succubus for crowd control.
+Devil May Cry: The core basis of the gameplay is beating shit up and making it look good like rocking on a guitar bearing the soul of a lightning succubus for crowd control.

-Just about ALL of Fallout 3 runs on Rule Of Cool, really.
-That and the intentional Zeerust are the only things that can explain the giant scorpions, the radiation hanging around after 200 years and keeping things a wasteland, and the fact that that many buildings are still there after being nuked then left to rot for over 200 years, cars that explode in mushroom clouds and most of all...
+This trope and intentional Zeerust are the only things that can explain the giant scorpions, the radiation hanging around after 200 years and keeping things a wasteland, and the fact that that many buildings are still there after being nuked then left to rot for over 200 years, cars that explode in mushroom clouds and most of all...
 Liberty Prime.
-A giant, bipedal robot with Gort's laser eyes and a backpack of miniature nuclear missiles, which it throws like footballs.
-Which is voiced by Peter 'Optimus Prime' Cullen.
+A giant, bipedal robot with Gort's laser eyes and a backpack of miniature nuclear missiles, which it throws like footballs and is voiced by Peter 'Optimus Prime' Cullen.

 Is it possible to blow someone's head apart by launching a teddy bear at them?
 Probably not.
 When you get the Rock-it Launcher and manage to do just that, will you care about the previous question?
 No.

 A lot of the combination attacks with world-specific partners fall into this area, as do the Drive Forms.
 Where did Donald and Goofy go?
-Why does Sora roaring with Beast kill everything?
+Why does Sora's roar with Beast kill everything?
 Why does Auron's sword do more damage when he's got Sora attatched to his back?
 Where did Sora and Mulan get all those fireworks?
 Better question.
 Who cares!?
 It's freaking awesome!

 This is even more true of the Gaiden GamePainkiller: Overdose.
-Why is your character a wisecracking angel/demon hybrid who makes pop-culture references his backstory couldn't possibly let him know?
+Why is your character a angel/demon hybrid who makes pop-culture references his backstory couldn't possibly let him know?
 Why are your first three weapons a disembodied demon head with dangling spine, a redesign of the aforementioned shotgun as a weapon that fires bone shards and petrifying sludge, and a redesign of the aforementioned weed whacker as a magical puzzle cube?
-Why is one of your stated opponents at the start of the game the Jerkass angel that ordered Daniel around in the original game?
 Because it's cool.

 Serious Sam and Serious Sam: Second Encounter.
 Hordes of enemies rushing at you for no reason in locales so vast, grandeur and glorious that the only real explanation is to look cool and make you feel like the coolest player ever.
 Which you are.Sometimes.